nimbly/Proof/README.md

 ### Create a token

-Create a token with claims.
+Create a new token with claims.

 ```php
 $token = new Token([